How to Start Print on Demand Shopify Store

 It’s easy to fall into the trap of using trademark and copyright materials in your product design.

-You can get into serious legal trouble if you’re doing this, especially in a country where copyright and trademark laws exist.
+You can get into serious legal trouble if you do this, especially in a country with copyright and trademark laws.

 Some easy traps are cartoon characters, trademark names, public figures, celebrities, influencers, etc.